RainbowMiner/RainbowMiner/README.md

   - "combo": in addition to "device" mode, all possible combinations of device groups are taken into account.
 E.g. if all device types are considered most profitable for one specific miner, only one instance of the miner will be launched.
 Device types will only be combined for specific algorithm, if they have exactly equal params configured in miners.config.txt (the strings have to match).
 The combination of devices will be monitored seperatly: if the combo is less efficient than single miners, it will be deactivated automatically.
 - **EnableResetVega** = set to 1 to always reset Vega Gpus before mining

+#### Setup network operations

+- **RunMode** = possible values are "standalone", "server", "client"
+  - "standalone": this mining rig will handle everything on it's own
+  - "server": this mining rig will act as server in a multiple rig setup
+  - "client": this mining rig will not create network traffic but pull the data from the server rig
+- **ServerName** = if RunMode is set to "client", enter the server's name
+- **ServerPort** = if setup as server, this will be the listening port, if in client mode, enter the server's port.

 #### Set electricity cost handling ####

 - **PowerPrice** = price of 1kW/h (kilowatt per hour) that your electricity supplier charges [default=0]